Mike Thompson: Early political career

 Thompson as a member of the California State Senate in 1997.

-Thompson served as an aide to Jackie Speier (then a state assemblywoman) before winning election to the California State Senate in 1990.
+Thompson was an aide to Jackie Speier (then a state assemblywoman) before winning election to the California State Senate in 1990.
 He unseated 4th District incumbent Jim Nielsen after a controversy over Nielsen's primary residence; Thompson's margin of victory was less than 1%.

-After the 1992 general election, State Senator Barry Keene of the neighboring 2nd District resigned.
+After the 1992 general election, state senator Barry Keene of the neighboring 2nd District resigned.
 Thompson, whose hometown of St. Helena had shifted from the 4th District into the 2nd after reapportionment, ran in the 1993 special election for Keene's seat.
 He narrowly beat Republican businesswoman Margie Handley and was elected to a full term in 1994.

 National Democrats approached Thompson about running for Congress in 1996 against freshman Republican Frank Riggs.
 Thompson's state Senate district was virtually coextensive with the congressional district.
 Thompson declined, believing his Senate seniority would be more beneficial to his district than would his being a freshman U.S. congressman.
 But in 1998, Thompson was due to be termed out of the state Senate, and opted to run for Congress.
 Riggs did not seek reelection to his House seat and made an unsuccessful bid for the United States Senate.
 Thompson was elected by almost a 30% margin and has been reelected ever since without substantive opposition, turning what was a swing district for most of the 1980s and '90s into a fairly safe Democratic seat.

 For his first seven terms, Thompson represented a district stretching from the far northern part of the San Francisco Bay Area all the way to the North Coast.
 But after the 2010 census, his district was renumbered as the 5th and made somewhat more compact, losing most of its northern part to the 2nd District.

 U.S. House of Representatives

 Tenure

 Thompson is a member of the conservative Blue Dog Coalition.
-Nonetheless, as of October 2021 he had voted in line with President Joe Biden's stated position 100% of the time.
 Thompson voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.